dreamento/dreamento/README.md

 When spyder pops up, open ```offlinedreamento.py``` and proceed with the desired analysis. **If you are interested in autoscoring, we highly recommend this method.
 Otherwise, if you run offlinedreamento directly through command prompt you may get errors while autoscoring.
 You can post-process your recordings with Dreamento in three cases: (1) While having (Dreamento + Hypnodyne HDRecorder + data with other measurement modality, e.g., EMG), (2) Dreamento + Hypnodyne HDRecorder **WITHOUT** havign parallel recording with other measurement modality, and (3) recordings by ZMax only (e.g., online via HDRecorder or offline by pushing the record button on the headband) (4) BrainProducts post-processing.

+## Manual sleep scoring:
+Recently, we enabled the manual scoring feature in Dreamento.
+This feature is only active when all required files are provided to Dramento (1.
+EEG L.edf, 2.
+Dreametno recording, 3.
+Dreamento Annotations, 4.
+EMG file).
+This is because, we do not recommend manual scoring in the absence of EMG signal.

+By pressing the "Manual scoring instructions", you get the list of the relavant keys for scoring.
+In Dreamento manual scoring, we also enabled the possibility to mark the predefined eye signals, e.g., LRLR.

 ## Automatic sleep scoring (autoscoring):
 We have recently introduced *DreamentoScorer* which is an open-source autoscoring algorithm that comes with Dreamento package.